-The Sheriff's Civil Unit is supervised by a Lieutenant and staffed by a Sergeant, (2)-two deputies, (5) Court Security Officers and a civilian Clerk.
+The Sheriff's Civil Unit is supervised by a Lieutenant and staffed by a Sergeant, (2)-two deputies, (7) Court Security Officers and a civilian Clerk.
 The Civil Unit provides a wide variety of services for Sandoval County, these include, but not limited to:

 - Acts as a messenger of the Courts in all civil matters such as service of civil process, execution of court orders and process service. - Provides armed Law Enforcement Officers at the County Court House and adjacent county buildings, to ensure the safety of persons and property. - Provides security for Commission Meetings and County functions. - Responsible for the court ordered transportation and extradition of prisoners from detention facilities to and from court.
 Prisoner extraditions can occur as close as a neighboring County to as far as the state of New York.
-"It should be noted, the amount of Court ordered transportation and extradition of prisoners from detention facilities to and from court, is a category of duties that increase every year as the County grows in population, and one reason the Civil Division has more Officers this year and will continue to increase in manpower with county population growth. - The Sheriff's Civil Clerical personnel process incoming requests for service, enter them into the civil computer system and distribute process service and enforcement actions to the field deputies for completion.
+"It should be noted, the amount of Court ordered transportation and extradition of prisoners from detention facilities to and from court, is a category of duties that increase every year as the County grows in population, and one reason the Civil Division has more Officers again this year as the division will continue to increase in manpower with county population growth.
+It should be noted the fast paced increase of multifamily residential areas and apartments in the City of Rio Rancho also significantly increases the amount of Civil issues and civil process duties. - The Sheriff's Civil Clerical personnel process incoming requests for service, enter them into the civil computer system and distribute process service and enforcement actions to the field deputies for completion.
 Clerical personnel collect money pursuant to wage garnishments, bank levies and other enforcement actions and distribute it to the judgment creditor(s) or a designee towards satisfying the judgment.
 Clerical personnel also process claims, stays, exemptions and bankruptcies on civil enforcement actions and communicate with the courts to determine dispositions.
 Clerical personnel maintain records, return writs to the court and distribute proofs of service or service attempt reports to the requester of a service or enforcement action.